Education in Bangladesh: Schools

-Cadet Colleges are important in the education system of Bangladesh.
+There are schools in Bangladesh that educates people of different backgrounds.
+This include International Schools with English or French as a medium of instruction, religiously affiliated schools, and schools teaching the national curriculum using Bengali or English as a medium of instruction.
+French International School of Dhaka (Ecole Française Internationale de Dacca) is a bilingual international school that offers 60% of its courses in French.
+The Aga Khan Academy, Dhaka is an international school by Aga Khan Development Network which is an English only school with Bangla and French courses.
+Cadet Colleges are important schools in the education system of Bangladesh which follows the national curriculum.
 A cadet college is a room and board collegiate administered by the Bangladesh Military.
 Discipline is compulsory at all cadet colleges.
 Faujdarhat Cadet College is the first cadet college in Bangladesh, established in 1958 over an area of 185 acre at Faujdarhat in the district of Chittagong.
 At present, there are 12 cadet colleges in Bangladesh, including three for girls.
 Four Cadet Colleges were established before 1971.
-Other cadet colleges were built after the Liberation War of Bangladesh.
+Other cadet colleges were built after the Liberation War of Bangladesh.Government of Bangladesh plans to build 1,000 primary schools in char areas.

 As of September 2019, tertiary education in Bangladesh takes place at 44 government, 101 private and 3 international universities.
 Students can choose to further their studies in chartered accountancy, engineering, technology, agriculture and medicine at a variety of universities and colleges.